Justin-Mathieu/reading-notes/Class13.md

 ## Local Storage

-> Html storage or lacal storage
+> Html storage or local storage.
  is how web pages store data in the browser.
  > Html storage is based on key value pairs.
- > the key is a string and the value can be anything supported by javaScript but is stored as a string.
+ > The key is a string and the value can be anything supported by javaScript but is stored as a string.
- > data may need to be changed to a string to be accessed.
+ > Data may need to be changed to a string to be accessed.
  > Methods sush as remove item and get item can be used or written with brackets.
  > An event listener can track the changes in the local storage object.
 > html has 5 megabytes of storage.